When is the first Love Island dumping happening?

 Want more Love Island content?
 Click here

-Well it seems as though it will be the same time as the show’s first recoupling, which could be as early as Friday – but is most likely to be on Sunday 10th June.
+Well it seems as though it will be the same time as the show’s first recoupling, which has been confirmed for Friday 8th June.

+It’s also been confirmed that the boys will be the ones picking the girls during the recoupling.
+There are six boys and seven girls currently in the villa, meaning that the girl left at the end will be immediately dumped from the island.

 And who is likely to be leaving Love Island?
-Well with the new additions into the villa, it means there are going to be seven girls and six boys.

-So if the producers don’t stick a few more boys in before the end of the week, it means we’ll definitely be waving goodbye to a female cast member.
-Eek!
+Well the new additions into the villa have certainly spiced things up – mainly between Adam and Kendall.
+Judging by the preview of Friday night’s episode, new girl Rosie and Adam were having a very passionate snog, meaning poor Alex and Kendall seem to have been left out in the cold.

 Who has been dumped on Love Island?